holehouse-lab/supportingdata/2026/Langstein-Skora_2026/readme.md

 ## Overview
 This GitHub repository contains all the data and most of the code associated with generating the figures and performing the analyses associated with the manuscript:

-***Sequence- and chemical specificity define the functional landscape of intrinsically disordered regions***
+***Sequence and chemical specificity define the functional landscape of intrinsically disordered regions***

-written by Langstein-Skora, Schmid and Huth et al.
+written by Langstein-Skora, Schmid, and Huth et al.

 The full citation will be updated here when the paper is formally accepted.